Jump to content

 You start your walking tour in Fort William, at the southern end of the Great Glen and directly on Loch Linnhe.
 The route takes you to Gairlochy, Spean Bridge, the village of Laggan, Fort Augustus, Invermoriston, Drumnachdrochit, Loch Laide and finally to Inverness, the final destination of your walking tour and the cultural centre of the Scottish Highlands.

-The highlights of the Great Glen Way walking holiday at a glance:
+Highlights of the Great Glen Way walking holiday

 The small town of Fort William is picturesquely situated on the deep blue Loch Linnhe.
 Behind the roofs of the town, the peak of Ben Nevis rises majestically into the air.
 The diverse landscape makes Fort William a popular starting point for excursions into the nearby Highlands.